 Cohen, J., McCabe, L., Michelli, N. M., & Pickeral, T. (2009).
 School climate: Research, policy, practice, and teacher education.
 Teachers college record, 111(1), 180-213.

 The reauthorization of the special education act (IDEIA) placed great emphasis of scientifically based instruction and interventions.
 This chapter reviews the implications for how special education services are delivered.

 Detrich, R. (2008).
-From Policy to Practice.
-Grigorenko, E. L. (Ed.).
-Educating individuals with disabilities: IDEIA 2004 and beyond.
-Springer Publishing Company.
+From Policy to Practice: Evidence-based Practice and IDEIA.
+In Grigorenko, E. L. (Ed.)
+Educating Individuals with Disabilities: IDEIA 2004 and Beyond, 85.
+Springer Publishing Company

 The United States Supreme Court's recent inaugural decision involving the scope of the Education for All Handicapped Children Act of 1975, 1 Board of Education v.
 Rowley, 2 wherein the Court ruled that the Westchester County public school district is not required to provide a deaf student with a sign language interpreter in the classroom, represents an extraordinary example of judicial usurpation of the legislative function.